 4.3.1 RF RX Details

 The RF receive block performs the pre-selection filtering and contains the RX low band frequency extension.
-The RF RX path can receive signals from 6GHz down to 1MHz.
-The low band frequency extension contains a low pass filter to limit the spectral content into the up converting mixer.
+The RF RX path can receive signals from 6GHz down to 2 MHz.
+The low band frequency extension contains a low pass filter to limit the spectral content into the up-converting mixer.
 The output of the mixer contains a selectable SAW IF filter bank.
 The filters in the bank have 50MHz and 10MHz bandwidths.
 The AD9364 performs the IF to baseband conversion of the up-converted signal.
 The low band LO is generated using a fractional-N synthesizer for very fine frequency steps when tuning the LO.

 The high band RF path is directly connected to the AD9364 through a switched filter bank that contains 5 bands.